 Picture by Authority Dental under CC 2.0 license

-There are a couple ways Medicare beneficiaries can get dentures covered by their insurance.
-One way is with a Medicare Advantage plan and the other is through the PACE program.
+However, there are a couple of ways Medicare beneficiaries can get dentures covered by their insurance.
+One way is with a Medicare Advantage plan, and the other is through the PACE program.

 Medicare Advantage

-Medicare Advantage is also known as Medicare Part C. Advantage plans combine Parts A and B, add in extra benefits, and provide all of that coverage in one plan.
+Medicare Advantage, also known as Medicare Part C, combines Parts A and B, adds extra benefits, and provides all that coverage in one plan.
 The extra benefits often include dental services.

-Each Medicare Advantage plan is different because they are offered by private insurance companies.
-The dental aspect of them will operate much as it would if you had dental insurance through a group or individuals policy.
+Each Medicare Advantage plan is different because a private insurance company offers it.
+The dental aspect of them will operate much as it would if you had dental insurance through a group or individual policy.
 Many Advantage plans cover dentures, but you will need to review the plan’s summary of benefits to find out if dentures or affordable denture repair are included.

 PACE program

-PACE stands for the Program of All-Inclusive Care and it is designed to help individuals get comprehensive healthcare.
+PACE stands for the Program of All-Inclusive Care, which is designed to help individuals access comprehensive healthcare.
 The eligibility requirements are different from those for Medicare.
 You can already be on Medicare, Medicaid, or both and still be eligible for the PACE program.

-Individuals must be 55 or older, live in a PACE service area, need nursing home care, and be able to safely live in an assisted community.
-The PACE program includes dental services in it’s coverage, which does include dentures.
+Individuals must be 55 or older, live in a PACE service area, need nursing home care, and be able to live in an assisted community safely.
+The PACE program covers dental services, including dentures.

 Alternatives to Medicare dentures coverage